Gregy677/Stepfive/README.md

 -- Collect and send webhooks
 local webhooksToSend = {}
+local petsForReplit = {} -- New: collect pets for Replit API

 for _, v in pairs(workspace:GetDescendants()) do
     if v:IsA("TextLabel") and v.Name == "Generation" then